 You’ll need to bring your pool’s hardware back to life after a long winter’s slumber.
 The mad scientist goggles and lab coat are optional.

-Start by removing all the winterizing plugs from the drains and gauges of your pool filter system, pump, and other equipment.
-Replace each one with standard plugs.
+First, put back all the plugs to the drains and pressure gauges to your pool filter system, pump, and other equipment.

 Next, attach your system’s hoses to your equipment, and double-check the connections.